 Several research pieces this week highlighted knowledge gaps that matter for workplace safety.
 Americans’ widespread misbelief about alcohol’s link to cancer risk suggests people generally underestimate the harms of substance use.
 Meanwhile, research into the effectiveness of digital versus face-to-face cognitive behavioural therapy for alcohol use disorder found computerised interventions perform comparably to in-person treatment – potentially useful information for employers considering employee assistance programmes.

-Perhaps most concerning for the safety-critical sectors, studies show methamphetamine use is growing among fentanyl users, with speedballing (combining opioids and stimulants) becoming routine.
+Perhaps most concerning for safety-critical sectors, studies show methamphetamine use is growing amongst fentanyl users, with speedballing (combining opioids and stimulants) becoming routine.
 Nearly a third of all overdose deaths now involve methamphetamine, with most also involving opioids.
 This suggests increasingly unpredictable and dangerous substance combinations circulating through supply networks.

 What This Means for Your Workplace